kroshu/kuka_drivers/doc/wiki/KSS_RSI.md

 ### Setup

 #### Client side
-It is recommended to use the driver in a real-time capable client machine (further information about setting up the PREEMPT_RT patch can be found [here](Realtime.md)).
+It is recommended to use the driver on a real-time capable client machine (further information about setting up the PREEMPT_RT patch can be found [here](Realtime.md)).

 To set up the controller with WorkVisual (which is necessary if RSI is not yet installed), a Windows machine is also required.

 ##### Client IP configuration
-1. Set a fixed IP in the subnet of the KLI interface for the Windows machine, which is required to connect to WorkVisual and transfer the project
+- Set a fixed IP in the subnet of the KLI interface for the Windows machine, which is required to connect to WorkVisual and transfer the project
-2. Set a fixed IP in the subnet of the RSI interface for the real-time machine, which is required to send commands via the RSI interface.
+- Set a fixed IP in the subnet of the RSI interface for the real-time machine, which is required to send commands via the RSI interface.

 #### Controller side
-These instructins were tested with RSI 4.1.3 (on KSS8.6) and  RSI 5.0.2 (on KSS8.7)
+These instructions were tested with RSI 4.1.3 (on KSS8.6) and  RSI 5.0.2 (on KSS8.7)

-##### 1. Controller network configuration
+##### Controller network configuration

 Windows runs behind the SmartHMI on the teach pad.
 Make sure that the **Windows interface** of the controller and the **PC with ROS** is connected to the same subnet.